open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 A language with support for unsigned integer types may wish to create dedicated instruments to report these values, leading to type names like `UnsignedInt64Observer` and `UnsignedFloat64Observer`.
+These would naturally apply a non-negative refinment.

 Other uses for built-in type refinements involve the type for duration measurements.
-Where there is built-in type for the difference between two clock measurements, OpenTelemetry languages should offer a refinement to automatically apply the correct units.
+For example, where there is built-in type for the difference between two clock measurements, OpenTelemetry APIs should offer a refinement to automatically apply the correct unit of time to the measurement.

 ### Counter refinement

 Counter is a non-negative, sum-only refinement of the Measure instrument.

+### Future refinements

+This leaves the potential to include other refinements by combining the above elements.
+A `Counter`-like instrument that permits non-negative updates could be called an `UpDownCounter`, for example.
+An `Observer`-like instrument with non-descending values could be called a `MonotonicObserver` instrument.
+An `Observer`-like instrument that reports non-negative updates to a sum could be called a `DeltaObserver` instrument.

 ## Internal details

 This is a change of understanding.
-It does not request any new instruments be created, only specify how we should think about adding new instruments.
+It does not request any new instruments be created or APIs be changed, but it does specify how we should think about adding new instruments.

 No API changes are called for in this proposal.

+### Note for Cumulative Exporters

+The Prometheus system collects cumulative data for its counter instruments, meaning it exports the lifetime sum of a counter at each collection interval, not the change in that sum over the collection interval.

+It is important, therefore, to know when the output of an instrument should be reflected as a cumulative value in the exporter.
+The `Counter` instrument automatically has this property, but why?

+We can infer that a value is cumulative in the following circumstances:

+- Non-negative and Sum-only: This is called `Counter`, if synchronous, and can be `DeltaObserver`, potentially, if asynchronous
+- Monotonic: This can be `MonotonicObserver`, potentially.

+We see that these refinements satisfy their intended purpose, which is to convey additional semantics that exporters use to convert data into their system.

 ## Trade-offs and mitigations

-The trade-off explicitly introduced here is that we will prefer to create new instruments for each dedicated purpose, rather than create generic instruments with support for multiple semantic options.
+The trade-off explicitly introduced here is that we should prefer to create new instrument refinements, each for a dedicated purpose, rather than create generic instruments with support for multiple semantic options.

 ## Prior art and alternatives